jacamo-lang/jacamo/demos/demo-nodered-mqtt/readme.md

-# Demo JaCaMo + NodeRed + MQTT
+# Demo JaCaMo + Node-RED + MQTT

-This demo presents an integration scenario where one agent leverage the MQTT protocol using ACL messages.
+This demo presents an integration scenario where one agent leverages the MQTT protocol using ACL messages.

 ## Understanding the demo